webplatform/docs/css/properties/mask-clip/index.md

 {{Page_Title}}
 {{Flags
 |High-level issues=Needs Flags, Needs Topics, Missing Relevant Sections, Unreviewed Import, Needs Review
-|Content=Grammar/Spelling, Cleanup, Compatibility Incomplete, Examples Needed, Needs Summary
+|Content=Cleanup, Compatibility Incomplete, Examples Needed, Needs Summary
 |Checked_Out=Yes
 }}
 {{Standardization_Status}}
 {{API_Name}}
 {{Summary_Section|Determines the mask painting area, which determines the area that is affected by the mask.
-The painted content of an element may be resricted to this area.}}
+The painted content of an element may be restricted to this area.}}
 {{CSS Property
 |Inherited=No
 |Animatable=No